-- If the shoot-out competition takes place after the end of a match, the first shoot-out shall take place within five (5) minutes of the end of the match. - The respective Team Managers provide five players to take and one player to defend the shoot-outs from those on the Match Report except as excluded below.
-A player nominated to defend the shoot-outs can also be nominated to take a shoot-out.
-No substitutions / replacements are permitted during the shoot-out competition other than as specified below. - A player who is still serving a disciplinary suspension by the Technical Delegate at the time the shoot-out competition takes place or has been excluded permanently (red card) during the match which leads to the shoot-out competition, cannot take part in that shoot-out competition.
-A player who has been warned (green card) or temporarily suspended (yellow card) may take part in the shout-out competition even if the period of their suspension has not been completed at the end of the regulation playing time. - 4 FIH will advise teams at the Event Briefing the method of timing shoot-outs taking account of the facilities available and the need to control time accurately. - 5 FIH will specify the goal to be used. - A coin is tossed; the team which wins the toss has the choice to take or defend the first shoot-out. - All persons listed on the Match Report other than any player who has been excluded permanently (red card) during the match which leads to the shoot-out competition are permitted to enter the field of play outside the 23m area used for the shoot-out but must be at least 10 metres from the spot where the ball is placed at the start of the shoot-out. - The goalkeeper / defending player of the team taking a shoot-out shall wait on the back-line outside the circle. - 9 A player taking or defending a shoot-out may enter the 23m area for that purpose. - Players taking a shoot-out and also defending the shoot-outs taken by opponents are allowed reasonable time to take off their protective equipment to take their shoot-out and subsequently to put back on their protective equipment. - 11 Five players from each team take a shoot-out alternately against the goalkeeper / defending player of the other team making a total of 10 shoot-outs.
+- 1 If the shoot-out competition takes place after the end of a match, the first shoot-out should take place as soon as possible after the end of the match but no later than five (5) minutes after the end of regulation playing time. - 2 The respective Team Managers provide five players to take and one player to defend the shoot-outs from those on the Match Report except as excluded below.
+A player nominated to defend the shootouts can also be nominated to take a shoot-out.
+No substitutions / replacements are permitted during the shoot-out competition other than as specified below. - 3 A player who is still serving a disciplinary suspension by the Technical Delegate at the time the shootout competition takes place or has been excluded permanently (red card) during the match which leads to the shoot-out competition, cannot take part in that shoot-out competition.
+A player who has been warned (green card) or temporarily suspended (yellow card) may take part in the shoot-out competition even if the period of their suspension has not been completed at the end of the match. - 4 FIH will specify the method of timing shoot-outs taking account of the facilities available and the need to control time accurately. - 5 The FIH Chief Executive or his designee will specify the goal to be used. - 6 A coin is tossed; the team which wins the toss has the choice to take or defend the first shoot-out. - 7 All persons listed on the Match Report other than any player who has been excluded permanently (red card) during the match which leads to the shoot-out competition are permitted to enter the field of play on the half-way line. - 8 The goalkeeper / defending player of the team taking a shoot-out shall wait on the back-line outside the circle. - 9 A player taking or defending a shoot-out may enter the 23m area for that purpose. - 10 Players taking a shoot-out and also defending the shoot-outs taken by opponents are allowed reasonable time to take off their protective equipment to take their shoot-out and subsequently to put back on their protective equipment. - 11 Five players from each team take a shoot-out alternately against the goalkeeper / defending player of the other team making a total of 10 shoot-outs.